JonnieSparkles/ar-io-tools/README.md

 # AR.IO Tools

 A collection of tools designed to work with the AR.IO SDK and the Arweave network.
-These tools make it easier to interact with the Arweave Name System (ArNS), process Arweave Name Tokens (ANTs), and convert JSON data to CSV for easier analysis.
+These tools make it easier to interact with the Arweave Name System (ArNS), process Arweave Name Tokens (ANTs), fetch Gateway details, and convert JSON data to CSV for easier analysis.

 This repository includes:

 1. **ArNS Details Fetcher**: A script to fetch and save details about Arweave Name System (ArNS) names.
+2. **Gateway Details Fetcher**: A script to fetch and save details about AR.IO Gateways.
-2. **JSON-to-CSV Converter**: A simple utility to convert JSON files to CSV format.
+3. **JSON-to-CSV Converter**: A simple utility to convert JSON files to CSV format.

 ---